RTL8153 is a popular USB 3.0 to Gigabit ethernet converter chip, used by many prominent hardware manufatures like NVIDIA, Lenovo, TP-Link.

 The first step is to download the latest rtl8153 linux driver source code from Realtek's website.
 Here's the link.
 In case the link is not working, just search the driver.

-It's a tar.bz2 archive, let's unpack the driver, assuming it's downloaded under the
+The driver is a tar.bz2 archive, let's unpack the driver, assuming it's downloaded under the

 cd ~/Downloads/ tar xf 0008-r8152.53-2.09.0.tar.bz2 cd r8152-2.09.0/